 Does the customers’ behavior have any effect on the search?

-Discount days and shopping holidays also play an important role for customers, especially if they know about them in advance.
-Many like to wait and hope to buy their desired product cheaper.
-For example, last year, on Black Friday, which globally falls on the last weekend of November, customers made eight times more searches and clicks on e‑shops than on the previous, more or less regular weekend.
+For example, last year, on Black Friday, which falls globally on the last weekend of November, shoppers made eight times more searches and clicks on e-shops than on the previous, more or less regular weekend.

 Where do e-shops make the most mistakes with search engines?